ZekRock18/SAIRAS-AI/README.md

 - **Configurable Parameters**: Supports customizable viewport settings and action limits

 This agent can be used independently or as part of the orchestrated system to handle tasks requiring web interaction, such as data collection, form submission, or complex web-based workflows.

-For more detailed information about the Automation Agent, see [Automation Agent Documentation](docs/automation_agent_details.md).

 ## 📊 Future Enhancements